Holding a type rating allows you to act as pilot on the type of aeroplane specified in the rating.

 Please note that additional fees may apply if this licensing action results in the conversion of your licence and to check the validity of ratings on a PART FCL licence.

-Please refer to the Scheme of charges table 5 page 6 and 7.
+Please refer to the Scheme of charges table 6 page 6.